MONET at the Barberini Museum in Potsdam

 In the second half of the 1800s, London was the largest city in the world — a busy multicultural center of industry, banking, and trade.
 Monet traveled to London for the first time in 1870, and then made a string of visits around the turn of the century.
 Bridges, reflections of light, and shimmering veils of haze and mist over the river characterize Monet’s views of the English capital, often enveloped in a distinctive fog.
 He stated, “The fog in London assumes all sorts of colors; there are black, brown, yellow, green, purple fogs and the interest in painting is to get the objects as seen through all these fogs.”

-The Seine at Giverny
+Monet & the Seine at Giverny

 The Seine, the long river that begins in the east of France, crosses through Paris, and ends in the English Channel, was a regular feature in Monet’s paintings throughout his career.
 For an artist enamored of water and attracted by the challenge of capturing its reflections, the Seine was an ideal choice.
 Monet’s search for direct contact with nature motivated him to follow the example of his friend and fellow painter Charles-François Daubigny and turn a boat into a floating studio, where, surrounded by water, he could paint his poetic and personal depictions of mornings on the Seine.

-A Man-made Paradise: Monet’s Waterlily Pond
+A Man-Made Paradise: Monet’s Water-Lily Pond

 By purchasing an adjacent plot of land, diverting the flow of a nearby stream, and importing quantities of exotic plants, Monet created a magnificent water garden especially designed as a setting for plein-air painting.
 Modeled on Asian examples, it included a waterlily pond with a Japanese-style footbridge.
 The daily view of this man-made paradise and its constant changes with the hours of the day and the seasons inspired him to colorful depictions of nature, whose often radically free brushwork anticipated the abstract painting of the mid-20th Century.

-All images of seascapes and landscapes shown above were taken by us in Denver, Colorado, where this exhibition was shown under the title Claude Monet: The Truth of Nature from October 21, 2019 through February 2, 2020.
+All images of seascapes and landscapes shown above were taken by us in Potsdam, Germany and in Denver, Colorado, where this exhibition was shown under the title Claude Monet: The Truth of Nature from October 21, 2019 through February 2, 2020.
 Two photos taken from other sources are marked with an asterisk (*).
 We owe special thanks to the Denver Art Museum for presenting the greatest display of Claude Monet paintings since the Art Institute of Chicago organized Monet: A Retrospective in 1995.
-We credit and thank the Denver Art Museum for the text which appears alongside our photographic images in this article.
+We credit and thank the Denver Art Museum for some of the text which appears alongside our photographic images in this article.

-We present this article for your pleasure, realizing that many of our followers in Germany and around the world will be unable to view the exhibit “Monet: Places” at the Museum Barberini.
 Thank you for visiting.
-We encourage you to read our other articles, we appreciate your opinions, and we look forward to your comments regarding the greatest Impressionist, Oscar-Claude Monet!
+We encourage you to read our other articles, we appreciate your opinions, and we look forward to your comments regarding the greatest Impressionist Oscar-Claude Monet!